XAITK/xaitk-saliency/docs/introduction.rst

    Figure 1: A basic AI pipeline.

-In this scenario, an AI algorithm operates on an input (text, image, etc.) to produce some sort of output (classification, detection, etc.) Saliency algorithms build on this to produce visual explanations in the form of saliency maps as shown in Figure 2:
+In this scenario, an AI algorithm operates on an input (text, image, etc.) to produce some sort of output (classification, detection, etc.).
+Saliency algorithms build on this to produce visual explanations in the form of saliency maps as shown in Figure 2:

 .. figure:: figures/intro-fig-02.png